Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Problem formulation

 We assume that $v_i\in[0,1]$; \item An \textbf{outlier} customer makes purchases $i_t\in S_t\cup\{0\}$ according to an arbitrary unknown distribution $Q_t$ (marginalized on $S_t\cup\{0\}$). $Q_t$ can potentially change with $t$. \end{enumerate}

-We note that the MNL model in Eq.~(\ref{eq:mnl}) together with the constraint that $v_i\in[0,1]$ implies that ``no purchase'' is the most probable outcome for a \emph{typical} customer, which is a common assumption in the literature.
-We do not impose such an assumption on outlier customers as the distributions $Q_t$ can be completely arbitrary.
+We note that the MNL model in Eq.~(\ref{eq:mnl}) together with the constraint that $v_i\in[0,1]$ implies that ``no purchase'' is the most probable (or equally probable) outcome for a \emph{typical} customer.
+This assumption has been made in operations literature, see, e.g., \cite{Agrawal17Thompson}. {\blue Such an assumption that $v_i\leq 1$ for all $i$ is, however, only for the ease of presentation, and the assumption can be easily relaxed to $v_i\leq C_v$ for some known constant upper bound $C_v>0$.
+With the relaxed boundedness condition, one can enlarge the constructed confidence intervals $\hat\Delta_{\bar\varepsilon}(\tau+1)$ (see the definition in Algorithm \ref{alg:active-elimination}) by multiplying a $C_v$ factor, and the other parts of our analysis/algorithms remain the same. }

 We consider the following $\varepsilon$-contamination model: \begin{enumerate} \item[(A1)] (Bounded adversaries).
 The number of outlier customers throughout $T$ time periods does not exceed $\varepsilon T$, where $\varepsilon\in[0,1)$ is a problem parameter; \item[(A2)] (Adaptive adversaries).
 The choice model $Q_t$ for an outlier customer at time $t$ can be \emph{adversarially} and \emph{adaptively} chosen, based on the previous customers, offered assortments, and past purchasing activity. \end{enumerate}